MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/how-to-view-all-rules-and-monitors-running-on-an-agent-managed-computer.md

 ---
-title: How to View All Rules and Monitors Running on an Agent-Managed Computer ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na ms.technology:
+title: How to View All Rules and Monitors Running on an Agent-Managed Computer
-  - operations-manager
+author: mgoedtel
+manager: cfreemanwa
+ms.date: 2016-08-29
-ms.tgt_pltfrm: na
+ms.custom: na
+ms.prod: system-center-threshold
+ms.technology: operations-manager
 ms.topic: article
-ms.assetid: 52d7d9a1-3296-4959-b5b7-2dac836c6752
-author :mgoedtel
-manager:cfreemanwa
 ---
 # How to View All Rules and Monitors Running on an Agent-Managed Computer

 Administrators for System Center 2016 - Operations Manager sometimes want to know which rules and monitors are running on a computer.
 This is simple to do with the **Show Running Rules and Monitors for this Health Service** task.

-### To view all rules and monitors running on a computer
+## To view all rules and monitors running on a computer

 1. Open the Operations console and click **Monitoring**.